kleros/arbitrable-contract-libraries/README.md

     uint256 public reclaimedAt;
 ```

 Notice that `arbitrator`, `numberOfRulingOptions` and `RulingOptions` are taken care of inside the library.
-We define the transaction ID (`TX_ID`) and the MetaEvidence ID (`META_EVIDENCE_ID`) as constants, because the contract only handles a single transaction.
+We define the transaction ID (`TX_ID`) and the MetaEvidence ID (`META_EVIDENCE_ID`) as constants, because this contract only handles a single transaction.

-From now on, every time we interact with the arbitrator we will do so through `arbitrableStorage`.
-However, before we start doing so, `arbitrableStorage` needs to be set up:
+From now on, every time we interact with the arbitrator, we will do so through `arbitrableStorage`.
+As we will see, we won't have to worry about managing the dispute data.
+The library will manage it for us.
+However, before we start, `arbitrableStorage` needs to be set up:

 ```js
     constructor(